More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 Remember that proof of eligibility must be presented at the entrance, even if you have purchased your ticket online.

-If you plan to visit more places in the city, it may be worth opting for the Verona Card instead of individual tickets: it includes skip-the-line entry to the Arena, unlimited public transport and entry to other monuments and museums.
+If you plan to visit more places in the city, it may be worth opting for the Verona Card instead of individual tickets: it includes skip-the-line access to the Arena, unlimited public transport and admission to other monuments and museums.

 Are there special tickets for children?

-The Arena di Verona offers free admission to children under 8, provided you collect your ticket at the box office.
-If you prefer to book online to avoid queues, a small booking fee (around £1) applies.
+The Verona Arena offers free admission to children under 8 years of age, provided you collect the ticket at the ticket office.
+If you prefer to book online to avoid queues, a small administration fee (around £1) applies.

-For children and teenagers aged 8 to 14, the ticket price is reduced as long as they are accompanied by an adult.
-These conditions apply to guided tours, although children under 8 still get in free.
+For children and teenagers aged 8 to 14, the price is reduced as long as they are accompanied by an adult.
+These conditions apply to guided tours, although children under 8 still enter free of charge.

 Why is it worth buying tickets online instead of at the ticket office?

-Buying tickets online is the best way to make the most of your visit to the Verona Arena.
-It allows you to avoid long queues at the ticket office, book in advance and guarantee access even on busy days.
-This is especially useful if you are visiting Verona for just one day and want to make the most of your time.
+Buying tickets online is the best way to optimise your visit to the Arena di Verona.
+It allows you to avoid long queues at the box office, book in advance and ensure access even on busy days.
+This is especially useful if you are visiting Verona for one day and want to make the most of your time.

 Opening hours of the Verona Arena

 The Verona Arena is open almost all year round, except for a few specific public holidays.
-According to official information, visiting hours are as follows:
+According to official information, visiting hours are:

 - Tuesday to Sunday: 9:00 a.m. – 7:00 p.m. (last admission at 6:30 p.m.).